Packing for an upcoming move is a busy time for homeowners. Many homeowners prepare their…

-Here’s an order to what you should pack first.
+Here’s the order of what you should pack first.

 1. Start The Packing In The Least Used Room

-You don’t want to start packing in the kitchen or with your child’s favorite toys.
+You don’t want to start packing boxes in the kitchen or with your child’s favorite toys.

 Instead, start in the least used room and work your way to the more frequently used spaces after that.

-Your least used room could be the garage, basement, closets, or your attic.
+Your least used room could be the garage, basement, closets, a spare room – a guest room, or your attic.
 Determine which room in your house you use the least and start the packing process in there.

 2. Pack Items That Are In Storage